MBowey/Assignment_18_Blockchain_PoA/README.md

 ![zchain Config](Screenshots/zchain_config1.png)

-* Next type in 'zchain' to name our network (any name would work) and hit enter to move forward in the wizard.
+* Next type in `zchain` to name our network (any name would work) and hit enter to move forward in the wizard.

 * Type `2` to pick the `Configure new genesis` option, then `1` to `Create new genesis from scratch`: